joshjung/hash-array/README.md

 hash-array
 ==========

-A data structure that combines a hash and an array for CRUD operations by object keys or index.
+A data structure that combines a hash and an array for add, remove and get operations by object keys or index.

-Complex key paths can be used.
+Multi-level key paths can be used (e.g. `'name'` as well as `['child', 'label']` etc.).

 Install
 =======